Fable 5 Available Globally — Not US-Only (July 1, 2026 Update)

 The Countries Most Affected

-Not all international users are equally affected by the current situation.
+Not all international users are equally affected — but all non-US nationals share the same export-control category.
+Regional deep-dives:

-UK users face the sharpest near-term disappointment: the UK has the deepest existing AI safety institutional relationship with both Anthropic and the US government, and the exemption proposal still died.
-UK enterprise customers who built Fable 5 into workflows now have no path to restoration on any announced timeline.
+UK users face the sharpest near-term disappointment: the UK had the deepest AI-safety institutional relationship with both Anthropic and Washington, and the exemption proposal still died.
+UK enterprise customers who built Fable 5 into workflows have no path to restoration on any announced timeline.

 The AI Nationalism Question